 The Mark-a-ritas are a group of women who believe it’s important to have girlfriends at church, too!
 They organized themselves to provide a fellowship opportunity for women in “that mid-life stage.”
 Their children (if they had any) are no longer young, and yet most of the women are still working and not available for the weekday activities of retirees’ groups.
 However, there are no specific age requirements, and new participants are always welcome!
 The Mark-a-ritas meet monthly and take turns planning the activities.
 Whether an event is strictly social or includes a study or service project, you can count on the fact that plenty of conversation and laughter will be included.

-A men’s group that meets on the 1st & 3rd Wednesdays of the month for breakfast and fellowship at 7:30 a.m. at Coco’s (7250 N. Oracle Road).
-Breakfast is served from the menu and the meetings are over by 9:00 a.m.
+A men’s group that meets on the first and third Wednesdays of the month for breakfast and fellowship at 8:30 a.m. at Coco’s (7250 N. Oracle Road).
+Breakfast is served from the menu and the meetings are usually about 1 1/2 hours long.

 This group of retirees gets together once a month for lunch, dining at a variety of restaurants in the Tucson area throughout the year.
 Both couples and individuals are welcome to attend.
 Watch the Sunday bulletin announcements or the Messenger for monthly locations and the deadline date for reservations.